Youuusseff/JWT_TodoApp/README.md

 # JWT_TodoApp
-This a simple TodoList to practice with the JWT authentication
+This is a TodoList application built with React for the front-end and Spring Boot for the back-end, designed to help me practice and deepen my understanding of JWT (JSON Web Token) authentication.
+The primary goal of this project is to implement secure authentication and authorization using JWT.
+Users can create, update, and delete their tasks after securely logging in, with token-based access control ensuring secure API communication between the client and server.